 The details below describe how to gain access to the API and use its features.

 Endpoints are the host URLs that you will submit your API requests to.
-Data Services has unique endpoints in specific AWS regions.
+Data Services has unique endpoints in specific regions.
 Use the following list to identify your application endpoint.

 The Data Services API uses an access token for authentication.
 Instructions for obtaining an access token can be found on the Authentication page.